Ying-Yiping/Capstone-Project/index.md

 For the station rebalancing, we select data of 3pm, June 16th, 2021, as the study period, as afternoon is generally the time that rebalancing is needed to prepare for demand increase in the later evening rush hours.
 We select the station: 19th & Lombard as our start point, with 3 bikes on the truck.

 Our selection criterion of the reasonable range of bikes in a station is around 20%-65% of total docks in that station.
-Based on this, we filtered out station need rebalancing, as shown in Fig4.7.
+Based on this, we filtered out station need rebalancing, as shown above.
 In this figure, the yellow, positive number indicates that the station needs bikes suppled from other stations, while the blue, negative ones are those that can give away their extra bikes.

 We make the model based on the objective and constraints in section V. As for the station rebalancing results, with the help of *Gurobi* Optimizer, we find that the shortest path to re-balance all the overdemand and oversupply stations is ***56.409km***, travelling between 80 stations.